r0sa-bio-digital/content-publishing-ecosystem/README.md

 * PostgreSQL
 * Node.js

+## Roles

+* Hosting provider
+	* Provides resources of the ecosystem via api calls
+	* Each api call is charged - users pay to hosting providers
+* User
+	* Use resources of hosting provider
+* Author
+	* Add original content to the ecosystem
+* Consumer
+	* Watch content

 ## How to add new entity

+1. Ensure that you are hosting provider and have an access to c0ntent db
 1. Generate new id by https://c0ntent.herokuapp.com/knit/generate
 1. Add it to knits table with default creation field
 1. Use this id as pk for new record in users or content table

-## How users to communicate with hosting provider
+## How users communicate with hosting provider

 1. Request registration
 	1. Give your name